GoogleCloudPlatform/isolator/README.md

 This project is not an official Google project.
 It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

+This repository and its contents are not an officially supported Google product.

+This design utilizes Google Cloud services.
+Use of GCP is subject to the Google Cloud Terms of Service (https://cloud.google.com/terms/).
+Please review these terms carefully, as they govern your use of any GCP services implemented based on this design.